 That was interesting, how can I find out more?

 Well if you fancy reading some of Pamela’s work her storybook Annancy Stories is still in print.
-And if tarot has peaked your interest Macus Katz has written an interesting guide on the Waite Smith Tarot that includes more of Pamela’s history and influences.
+And if tarot has peaked your interest Macus Katz and Tali Goodwin have written an interesting guide on the Waite Smith Tarot that includes more of Pamela’s history and influences.